What does an air traffic controller do?

 Once you successfully complete the application process you'll be offered the chance to become a trainee.

 As a trainee you'll join us on one of our 12 month training courses.
 Each trainee course normally takes up to 6 trainees at a time.

-Training begins in Christchurch or occasionally in Palmerston North.
+The first four weeks of the ATC Training Programme consists of online, self-directed learning (Airbooks).
+Classroom training begins in Christchurch or occasionally in Palmerston North.
 You'll spend six months working on our simulators and in theory classes to bring you up to speed on air traffic control.
 This stage is intensive – you’ll need to be committed to studying for up to three hours a night as well as spending full days in class.